 \section{Conclusion}

-This paper proposed a method to estimate sensitivities in a power grid by leveraging a nuclear norm minimization approach as well as sparsity-promoting regularization functions.
-The proposed methodology is applicable to the estimation of various sensitivities at transmission level.
+This paper proposed a method to estimate sensitivities in a power grid by leveraging a nuclear norm minimization approach and sparsity-promoting regularization functions.
+The proposed methodology is applicable to the estimation of various sensitivities at the transmission level.
 Relative to a least-squares estimation method, the proposed approach allows to obtain meaningful estimates of the sensitivity matrix even when measurements are correlated.
 The method can identify outliers due to faulty sensors and is not deterred by missing measurements.
-An online proximal-gradient algorithm was proposed to estimate sensitivity matrices on-the-fly and enable operators to maintain up-to-date information of sensitivities under dynamic operating conditions.
+An online proximal-gradient algorithm was proposed to estimate sensitivity matrices on-the-fly and enable operators to maintain up-to-date information on sensitivities under dynamic operating conditions.

 \emph{Proof of Theorem~\ref{thm:convergence}}.
-Since $s_k$ has a $L_k$-Lipschitz continuous gradient, i.e., $L_k \geq \norm{\mathbf{A_{Ps}}_{,k}^\top \mathbf{A_{Ps}}_{,k}}$, then: Using the convexity of $s_k$ we also have that Therefore, putting \eqref{proof_1} and \eqref{proof_2} together, one arrives at: On the other hand, for the non-differentiable function $g_k$, we can leverage \cite[Theorem 3.36]{Beck_prox}.
+Since $s_k$ has a $L_k$-Lipschitz continuous gradient, i.e., $L_k \geq \norm{\mathbf{A_{Ps}}_{,k}^\top \mathbf{A_{Ps}}_{,k}}$, then: Using the convexity of $s_k$ we also have that, Therefore, putting \eqref{proof_1} and \eqref{proof_2} together, one arrives at: On the other hand, for the non-differentiable function $g_k$, we can leverage \cite[Theorem 3.36]{Beck_prox}.
 Let $\phi_1(\mathbf{z})$, $\phi_2(\mathbf{z})$: $\mathbb{E} \rightarrow (-\infty, \infty]$ be proper convex functions, and let $\mathbf{z} \in \text{int}(\text{dom}(\phi_1)) \cap \text{int}(\text{dom}(\phi_2))$.
 For $\phi(\mathbf{z}) := \phi_1(\mathbf{z})+\phi_2(\mathbf{z})$, then $\partial \phi(\mathbf{z}) = \partial \phi_1(\mathbf{z})+\partial \phi_2(\mathbf{z})$.
-Based on \cite[Theorem 3.36]{Beck_prox}, we have that which implies:
+Based on \cite[Theorem 3.36]{Beck_prox}, we have that, which implies:

 Since $\bvarphi \in \partial \Big \{\frac{1}{2 \alpha} \norm{\mathbf{x}_k - \mathbf{y}_k}^2\Big \}$, the following holds: Furthermore, since \eqref{sub_ineq} holds for all $\mathbf{q}$, we can define $\mathbf{q} = \mathbf{y}_k + \alpha \bvarphi$.
 Then, \eqref{sub_ineq} can be written as Now using \eqref{sub_ineq} and \eqref{include_q} we get that, By using the subgradient defined in \eqref{subgra_g} and the update in \eqref{prox_update}, the following inequality for $g_k$ can be obtained, Adding \eqref{proof_3} and \eqref{proof_4} we obtained and therefore,